Finding Halos in the Lyman-$\alpha$ forest I. Introducing a hierarchical absorption framework: Variable SBLA Spectral Size

 \section{Variable SBLA Spectral Size}

-We have explored the relationship between standard SBLAs studied in the literature (\citetalias{pieri10}; \citetalias{pieri14}; \citetalias{morrison24}) limited by SDSS resolution.
-We now broaden our analysis to explore the potential SBLA samples made possible without this restriction, and their relationship with dark matter halos.
-Much like the previous section, we also calculated the incidence rates for each SBLA spectral size and for each flux transmission limit, which is explained in Appendix \ref{appendix:sbla props}.
+We have explored the relationship between SDSS SBLAs studied in the literature (\citetalias{pieri10}; \citetalias{pieri14}; \citetalias{morrison24}) and dark matter halos.
+As their name implies, these SBLAs are limited by SDSS resolution, and we aim to broaden our analysis to explore more SBLA samples made possible without this restriction.

-We are further motivated in this analysis by a striking hypothesis in \citetalias{morrison24}: if the 138$\kms$ SBLA blend scale arises due to optically thin neutral hydrogen filling the light path through virialised halos with a velocity dispersion corresponding to the halo circular velocity, this would correspond to a halo mass of $\sim 10^{11.6} M_{\odot}$ (see Sect. \ref{subsec:velocity and sbla} for a more in-depth discussion of this hypothesis).
-While this is lower than their inferred halo mass from clustering by around 0.5 dex, it is similar and offers the tantalising prospect that different blending-scales (or, different spectral sizes) may allow one to identify different galaxy halos and their masses, and so study their CGM properties in absorption.
-We explore that potential in this section.

-\subsection{Total Probability for Varying SBLA Spectral Size}

-We rebinned the spectra on 15 distinct scales in the range $54\kms \le v_{\text{SBLA}} \le 483\kms$ in $\approx 30\kms$ increments to reflect 15 different SBLA widths for this study.
-The minimum corresponds to the typical full-width half-maximum of the spectral resolution in the blue portion of the low resolution mode of the WEAVE instrument \citep{weave_inst}, and the WEAVE-QSO survey (\citealt{weave_survey}, \citealt{weaveqso_survey}, Pieri et al in prep).
+In order to do this, we used the resolved spectra and rebinned them on 15 distinct scales in the range $54\kms \le v_{\text{SBLA}} \le 483\kms$ in $\approx 30\kms$ increments, to reflect 15 different SBLA spectral sizes for this study.
+The minimum corresponds to the typical full-width half-maximum of the spectral resolution in the blue portion of the low resolution mode of the WEAVE instrument \citep{weave_inst}, and the WEAVE-QSO survey (\citealt{weave_survey}, \citealt{weaveqso_survey}, Pieri et al. in prep.).
 The maximum is selected to reflect the challenge of identifying sub-DLA damping wings in real data on $\approx 6 \: \AA$ scales and to provide sufficient statistics in our synthetic spectra.
-We find between $10^3-10^7$ SBLAs at $z=2$, and between $10^4-10^7$ at $z=3$.
+We find between $10^3-10^7$ SBLAs at $z=2$, and between $10^4-10^7$ at $z=3$ (for more details, we refer readers to Table \ref{tab:sblacounts keck}).
+Much like the SDSS SBLAs, we also calculated the incidence rates for each spectral size and flux transmission, further explained in Appendix \ref{appendix:sbla props}.

+While the strict definition for the quoted $v_{\text{SBLA}}$ (as a spectral bin size) is the same between SDSS-like and resolved spectra, the blending scale they probe is different.
+This is because spectral smoothing (due to lower resolution) and binning both apply an effective smoothing to the data.
+The additional contribution of reduced resolution in addition to $138 \kms$ binning leads to sensitivity to larger absorbing structures than binning alone.
+Fig. \ref{fig:rebins sdss} illustrates this by showing a resolved spectrum that has been rebinned to $138 \kms$ and an SDSS-like spectrum rebinned to $138 \kms$, and they look quite different; in fact, the resolved spectrum rebinned to $358 \kms$ looks similar to the SDSS spectrum.
+It is clear that smoothing plays an important role when it is at least of order as big as the bin size.
+We discuss this in more depth in Sect. \ref{subsec:smoothing}.

+\subsection{Total Probability for varying SBLA Spectral Size}